 "CAPTAIN MOSES THRALL, who was the first to settle on the tract of land in the vicinity of this ancient burying ground in 1703, was one of the pioneers in what is now Vernon Center.
 He died August 21, 1770, and is buried in Vernon's ancient burying ground.
 DANIEL THRALL was one of the first sextons of the historic old burying ground.
 His son, Ira Thrall, succeeded him, and he was in turn succeeded by his son, Alfred 0.
 Thrall, who is the present sexton.
 Their combined period of service extends over one hundred years."

 This cemetery lies just outside the Tankerhoosen Watershed, but is included here because it was the cemetery for the village and depot of Dobsonville.
 No sign gives its name, but on current maps it is shown as the Southwest Cemetery.
 It's a small cemetery on Route 83 at the corner of Dobson Drive.

 Cars whiz by now, but picture it as it might have looked a hundred years ago, probably more like the Bamforth Cemetery looks today.
 Many of the older stones are worn and difficult to read today, but buried here is JOHN WARBURTON and his family.

-Located at Bolton Road and Cemetery Road very near Vernon Center this old cemetery includes many of Vernon's influential citizens from its formation and early growth.
+Located at Bolton Road and Cemetery Road very near Vernon Center this old cemetery, created in 1835, includes many of Vernon's influential citizens from its formation and early growth.
 Well laid out and attractive its a combination of old and new.
 It's a triangular plot, terraced and shaded with pines, hemlocks and cedars.
 Here you'll find monuments to EBENEZER KELLOGG, the pastor of the Vernon Church for 55 years.
 Here, too, is the odd shaped granite obelisk of LEMUEL KING, of the famous King Tavern at Vernon Center.